kajananchinniah/mobilearmbot/README.md

 # mobilearmbot

-NOTE: I'm temporarily taking a break from this project to work on a smaller project (Pacman AI).
-When school starts, I'll be working on this every now and then when I have time.

 This is a ROS package that I'm working on.
 My end goal is to create a four wheel mobile manipulator.

 This robot will probably not be viable to create in real life.
 My intent is to familarize myself with ROS, rather than create a real robot.